 - Eight (8) Private 1-bedroom apartments (for individual elders or elder couples)

 - Educational, social and cultural opportunities and entertainment events throughout the year, when available

-- Community kitchen, living room and recreational area
+- Community kitchen, living room and recreational/dining area

 The facility will be managed by the Ho-Chunk Nation Department of Social Services, under the new Independent Living Division.
-The rental application, selection process and guidelines are currently under review and will be released as soon as possible.
-If you have any immediate questions or would like to be put on an application mailing list, please contact Tanya Kessen at 715-284-2622 Ext.
-5198 or email Tanya.Kessen@ho-chunk.com.
+The rental application, selection process and guidelines are under review and can be requested from the Independent Living Division.
+If you have any questions or would like an application please contact Kelly J Funmaker at 715-284-8788 or email firstname.lastname@example.org.

 Tribal Aging Unit